bikashpoudel4/django-collections/README.md

 # django-collections
-Django and DRF related individual projects for better understanding and integration.
+Django and DRF related individual small projects for better understanding and integration.
+For the reusalibitity, scalable.